Come with Us: Release

-In its opening week on the Billboard chart it sold 30,000 copies.
+In its opening week on the Billboard chart, the record sold 30,000 copies.

 Singles and EPs

-"It Began in Afrika" was released in June 2001 as "Electronic Battle Weapon 5" exclusively for DJs to test in clubs.
+"It Began in Afrika" was released in June 2001 as "Electronic Battle Weapon 5", exclusively for DJs to test in clubs.
 It was officially issued as the first single on 10 September 2001 and reached number eight on the UK Singles Chart.
-The version on the album is a six-minute version that segues into the popular "Galaxy Bounce".
+The version on the album is a six-minute edit that segues into "Galaxy Bounce".
 "Star Guitar" was released on 14 January 2002 and reached number eight on the UK Singles Chart.
-"Come with Us" and "The Test" were released as a double A-side single on 22 April 2002.
-It reached number 14 on the UK Singles Chart.
+"Come with Us" and "The Test" were released as a double A-side single on 22 April 2002, reaching number 14 on the UK Singles Chart.
 In Japan, the names in the title of the single were reversed.
 "Hoops" was released on 1 June 2002 in remixed form as "Electronic Battle Weapon 6", exclusively for DJs to test in clubs.

-At the time of their touring in Japan, the tie-in extended play titled Come with Us/Japan Only EP was released exclusively to Japan on 17 July 2002.
-Its lead song is "Come with Us".
-The AmericanEP was released exclusively to America on 19 November 2002 in promotion of the North Amerika tour.
-Its lead song is a variation of "Star Guitar".
+At the time of their Japan tour, the tie-in extended play titled Come with Us/Japan Only EP was released exclusively in that country, on 17 July 2002.
+The AmericanEP was issued exclusively to in the United States on 19 November 2002, in promotion of the North Amerika tour.
 "Come with Us" and "The Test" were also issued as separate promo singles in addition to the retail double A-side.

 Reception

 Initial critical response to Come with Us was generally positive.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received an average score of 72, based on 23 reviews.
 Kludge included it on their list of best albums of 2002.

 Andy Puleston of the BBC said that "years ago Tom and Ed assured us 'the brother's gonna work it out'.
-If you've ever felt that they had yet to make good on this promise then, as far as Come With Us is concerned there was never a truer word spoken."
+If you've ever felt that they had yet to make good on this promise then, as far as Come with Us is concerned there was never a truer word spoken."
 His review also acknowledged the success of "It Began in Afrika", saying that by "removing shrubs, laying concrete and generally paving the way for this album, "Afrika" conquered Ibiza, Notting Hill Carnival and contrived a craving amongst those with an affinity for a big, bouncy kick drum."

-AllMusic said that "After forgetting the key on 1999's Surrender amidst handling all of the celebrity guests, they got back to business with Come With Us", and that "from the vocal sample introducing the opener ("behold...they're coming back"), it's clear Rowlands and Simons know the importance of this fourth album, and it detonates like a bomb blast, as though the duo knew that Come With Us had to be bigger and badder than all the bombastic breaks they'd dropped in the past."
+AllMusic said that "After forgetting the key on 1999's Surrender amidst handling all of the celebrity guests, they got back to business with Come with Us", and that "from the vocal sample introducing the opener ("behold...they're coming back"), it's clear Rowlands and Simons know the importance of this fourth album, and it detonates like a bomb blast, as though the duo knew that Come with Us had to be bigger and badder than all the bombastic breaks they'd dropped in the past."

-Following the album's release, the band embarked on two tours in promotion of the album, the Go with Them tour and the North Amerika tour.
+Following the album's release, the band embarked on two tours, the Go with Them tour and the North Amerika tour.